NeneWang/learn-programming/python/lesson-notes/lesson-5a.md

 ### Exercise

-:::tip Practice: create a dice of 20
+:::tip Practice: simulate a dice of 20 faces

 ![](2022-06-06-11-09-15.png)

+- This is the program for a dice of only number 6 (not working)
+- Fix it so it has 20 faces 1, 2, 3, 4...
+20

+<iframe src="https://trinket.io/embed/python/48ed675021" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 :::